nychealth/EH-dataportal/content/about/teachingresources.md

 title: "Teaching Resources"
 date: 2021-12-09T09:34:06-05:00
 draft: true
-seo_title: "Teaching resources on environments and health in NYC"
+seo_title: "Teaching resources on environments and health in NYC."
 seo_description: "Download resources to use in your classroom."
 ---